kyleykim/R_Scripts/la-me-ln-california-fire-aircraft-delay/script.md

 According to [CAL FIRE's general flight rules and operations handbook](http://calfireweb.fire.ca.gov/library/handbooks/8300/8362.pdf), an aircraft's window of operation is during "daylight hours" (pg.
 11) and a pilot of a single-pilot aircraft is limited to seven hours of flight time in a 24-hour period (pg.
 10).

-The reporter said according to CALFIRE, the general hours of operation we could set for visualization purposes can be between 10 AM and 5PM throughout the year.
+According to CALFIRE, the general hours of operation we could set for visualization purposes can be between 10 AM and 5PM throughout the year.
 We used those hours for the analysis.

 ``` r
 # Base summary of data